microsoft/nni/docs/source/compression/overview.rst

    :target: ../../img/compression_flow.jpg
    :alt:

-The overall compression pipeline in NNI.
+The overall compression pipeline in NNI is shown above.
 For compressing a pretrained model, pruning and quantization can be used alone or in combination.

 .. note::
   Since NNI compression algorithms are not meant to compress model while NNI speedup tool can truly compress model and reduce latency.
   To obtain a truly compact model, users should conduct :doc:`model speedup <../tutorials/pruning_speed_up>`.
-  The interface and APIs are unified for both PyTorch and TensorFlow, currently only PyTorch version has been supported, TensorFlow version will be supported in future.
+  The interface and APIs are unified for both PyTorch and TensorFlow.
+Currently only PyTorch version has been supported, and TensorFlow version will be supported in future.

 Supported Algorithms
 --------------------

-The algorithms include pruning algorithms and quantization algorithms.
+The supported model compression algorithms include pruning algorithms and quantization algorithms.

 Pruning Algorithms
 ^^^^^^^^^^^^^^^^^^